jdoleary/Spellmasons/docs/CriticalPath.md

 - Core:
     - Resolve desync
         - Write code that looks for desyncs but doesn't try to resolve them.
+        - The trouble with my desync code until now is that it doesn't check what step of the game it was sent and received.
+Is it turn 4 playerIndex 2?
+IF it gets sent at that time but as it's going over the wire player 2 takes their turn, it will think there's a desync.
     - ✔ Resolve pathing
     - Ending your turn shouldn't feel like a chore
         - If no one else is alive, it should end your turn automatically